contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_drive/08_export-as-code.md

-DHC allows you to export the request as code in curl language.
+Restlet Client allows you to export the request as code in curl language.
 This can be very handy if you like to work in command-line.

 Click on the **2 Code** button on top right of the screen to get the corresponding curl code.